The Registry of Open Data on AWS is now available on AWS Data Exchange

 Space Telescope Science Institute

-The Space Telescope Science Institute (STScI) is operated by the Association of Universities for Research in Astronomy (AURA) with the goal of helping humanity explore the universe with advanced space telescopes and ever-growing data archives.
-We have performed science operation for the Hubble Space Telescope since its launch in 1990 and we lead the science and mission operations for the James Webb Space Telescope (JWST), planned to launch in 2021.
-We will perform parts of the science operations for the Wide Field Infrared Survey Telescope (WFIRST) and we are partners on several other NASA missions.
-We host the Barbara A. Mikulski Archive for Space Telescopes (MAST) which curates and disseminates data from over 20 astronomical missions; and we bring science to the world through internationally recognized news, education, and public outreach programs.
-With the datasets hosted through the AWS Public Dataset Program we aim to allow the astronomical community to carry out research to lead to new scientific discoveries.
+The Space Telescope Science Institute (STScI) is operated by the Association of Universities for Research in Astronomy (AURA) to help humanity explore the universe with advanced space telescopes and ever-growing data archives.
+We have performed science operations for the Hubble Space Telescope (HST) since its launch in 1990, and we lead the science and mission operations for the James Webb Space Telescope (JWST), launched in 2021.
+We are the Science Operations Center for the Nancy Grace Roman Space Telescope (Roman), and we are partners on several other NASA missions.
+We host the Barbara A. Mikulski Archive for Space Telescopes (MAST), which curates and disseminates data from over 20 astronomical missions.
+We bring science to the world through internationally recognized news, education, and public outreach programs.
+With the datasets hosted through the AWS Public Dataset Program, we aim to allow the astronomical community to conduct research that will lead to new scientific discoveries.

 Search datasets (currently 13 matching datasets)